 - Custom libraries reused across many core domains.
 Technical in-house frameworks are a good example.

 - Features that are so basic in your industry that everyone takes them for granted.
 Configuration or administration often fall here.

 You cannot reuse existing code for your supportive contexts.
 You don’t want to focus on them either!
 Here are some strategies experts recommend about supportive contexts:

 - or apply looser quality rules in this code

-Here is a post by Jonathan Olivier if you want to learn more about these 3 kinds of functional areas.
+Here is a post by Jonathan Olivier if you want to learn more about these 3 kinds of bounded contexts.

 This activity goes after all the DDD Event Storming steps I presented in the previous posts.
 The design board should now look something like that:

 Here is how to do this in group during the workshop.

 - Give a quick introduction to the 3 kinds of bounded contexts.
 It’s rather simple, and people usually get this quick.